BraJCaz/CECS-327-Project1/README.md

 To understand how to code this project, we need a basic understanding of programming language, familiarity with Docker containers and Linux terminal commands along with a basic understanding of IP addresses, nodes, sockets and networking.

+For Step 1, we'll start this up by creating a container of a master server with 4 nodes with both Python code and Docker containers because those are necessary to create a distributed network with Docker

+We need to use this command: docker container ls because

+For Step 2,